Lookup table: Lookup tables in image processing

+Discussion

 A classic example of reducing run-time computations using lookup tables is to obtain the result of a trigonometry calculation, such as the sine of a value.
 Calculating trigonometric functions can substantially slow a computing application.
 The same application can finish much sooner when it first precalculates the sine of a number of values, for example for each whole number of degrees (The table can be defined as static variables at compile time, reducing repeated run time costs).

 When the program requires the sine of a value, it can use the lookup table to retrieve the closest sine value from a memory address, and may also interpolate to the sine of the desired value, instead of calculating by mathematical formula.
-Lookup tables are thus used by mathematics coprocessors in computer systems.
+Lookup tables can thus be used by mathematics coprocessors in computer systems.
 An error in a lookup table was responsible for Intel's infamous floating-point divide bug.

 Functions of a single variable (such as sine and cosine) may be implemented by a simple array.
 Functions involving two or more variables require multidimensional array indexing techniques.
 The latter case may thus employ a two-dimensional array of power[x][y] to replace a function to calculate xy for a limited range of x and y values.
 Functions that have more than one result may be implemented with lookup tables that are arrays of structures.

 As mentioned, there are intermediate solutions that use tables in combination with a small amount of computation, often using interpolation.
 Pre-calculation combined with interpolation can produce higher accuracy for values that fall between two precomputed values.
-This technique requires slightly more time to be performed but can greatly enhance accuracy in applications that require the higher accuracy.
+This technique requires slightly more time to be performed but can greatly enhance accuracy in applications that require it.
 Depending on the values being precomputed, precomputation with interpolation can also be used to shrink the lookup table size while maintaining accuracy.